 The standard account used for the network.
 Master accounts can hold certain usage conditions on associated sub-accounts.
 A email address is required to make an account, as well as: date of birth, street address and an Online ID.
-A note to know is that when you purchase items from the Playstation store your products will stay with the account and cannot be transferred to another.

 Users who do not have the requirements for a master account in their region can only make a sub account.
 Sub account holder cannot make wallets but can use them from the associated master account to pay for products or other goodies.
 A sub account cannot be created without if a master account does not exist.

 The Online ID is where you register a name that will be shown to the public in the Playstation Network.
 One important factor is to ultimately create a name you can stick with because once the Online ID is created it cannot be deleted.
 If you decide to create another Online ID, you will have to create another account.
 Your Online ID profile is what holds your friends, messages, and trophies.
-You will have an option to choose an avatar to show upon your Online ID.

 The Playstation store has been a fundamental part of the PSN service.
 In the beginning it was exclusive only to the system, providing online games and downloadable content.
 However titles for the PSP have been slowly added.
 You can now buy or rent full movies through the store as well depending on the region of the PSN account.
 It also provides demos and videos for upcoming PS3 and PSP games.
 The PS store is also divided up between areas, so Europe and Asia do not get the same games or services at the same time.
-PS1 games have also been added for sale as they are playable in all of the current ps3s.

 What you see available in the Playstation Store as well as the prices of the games, depends on the region in which your user account was created.
 It is possible to have multiple user accounts in multiple regions to allow for downloads of games or other services unavailable in your local area.
 However it is not possible to purchase different region DLC for a game, all DLC must be purchased from the native region of the disc.